mast-group/mineSStuBs/README.md

 "fixLineNum"		:	The line in which the bug was fixed in the fixed version of the file.\
 "fixNodeStartChar"	:	The character index (i.e., the number of characters in the java file that must be read before encountering the first one of the AST node) at which the affected ASTNode starts in the fixed version of the file.\
 "fixNodeLength"		:	The length of the affected ASTNode in the fixed version of the file.\
-"before"		:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text before the fix.\
+"sourceBeforeFix"	:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text before the fix.\
-"after"			:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text after the fix. \
+"sourceAfterFix"	:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text after the fix. \

-The "before", "after", "patch" fields help humans to understand the change.\
+The "sourceBeforeFix", "sourceAfterFix", "patch" fields help humans to understand the change.\
+The "sourceBeforeFix", "sourceAfterFix", "patch" fields are currently not available for the Missing Throws Exception and Delete Throws Exception patterns due to a bug.\\
+We have fixed this and we will provide an updated version.\\
 The "bugLineNum", "bugNodeStartChar", "bugNodeLength", "fixLineNum", "fixNodeStartChar", and "fixNodeLength" allow pinpointing of the AST nodes and lines that contained the bug and their equivalent ones in the  fixed version of the file.\

 Similarly the bugs in bugs.json contain the above fields except bugType.\